Connor Wong Preview, Player Props: Red Sox vs. Astros

 Connor Wong At The Plate

-- Wong is batting .421 with one homer during his last outings and is riding a five-game hitting streak.
+- Wong will look to extend his six-game hitting streak.
+He's batting .421 with one homer during his last outings.

-- Wong has reached base via a hit in 54 games this year (of 95 played), and had multiple hits in 15 of those games.
+- Wong has picked up a hit in 55 of 96 games this year, with multiple hits 15 times.

-- Wong has driven home a run in 21 games this year (22.1%), including more than one RBI in 9.5% of his games and producing three or more of his team's runs on one occasion..
+- Wong has driven home a run in 22 games this season (22.9%), including more than one RBI in 9.4% of his games and producing three or more of his team's runs on one occasion..

-- He has scored in 40.0% of his games this season, with two or more runs scored in 9.5%.
+- He has scored in 38 games this year (39.6%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.